Audio4Linux/JDSP4Linux/README.md

 ```
 The options should be fairly self-explanatory.
 For example, `jamesdsp --set reverb_enable=true` would enable the reverberation setting.
 Have a look at the audio configuration file at `~/.config/jamesdsp/audio.conf` to learn more about possible setting keys and their syntax.

+> [!NOTE]
-> **Note**: These commands try to connect to an active JamesDSP instance.
+> These commands try to connect to an active JamesDSP instance.
 If no instance is currently online, they will fall back to modifying the audio configuration file directly on disk.
 The `--is-connected` option can be used to check whether one is currently online.

 ### D-Bus IPC